boyechko/stitchjob/README.md

-# Patchworker
+# Stitchjob

-**Patchworker** is a plaintext-first toolchain for assembling custom-fit resumes from modular parts.
-Rather than rewriting or cloning past resumes, Patchworker encourages thoughtful tailoring by letting you trim, stitch, and combine prewritten bullet points into job-specific documents.
+**Stitchjob** is a plaintext-first toolchain for assembling custom-fit resumes from modular parts.
+Rather than rewriting or cloning past resumes, Stitchjob encourages thoughtful tailoring by letting you trim, stitch, and combine prewritten bullet points into job-specific documents.